 A cyberattack can sink a company’s share price.
 When Capital One disclosed that it suffered a data breach, its share price immediately dropped nearly 6% in after-hours trading.
 In the two weeks that followed, the share price plummeted by nearly 14%.
 This story isn’t unique.
 Equifax’s share price fell by 60% in the wake of their cyber breach in 2017.
 But are these losses to market value long-lasting?

 Surprisingly, not all companies experience such serious losses to their market value.
 The share prices of Norsk Hydro and JPMorgan Chase, for example, quickly recovered shortly after they suffered a cyberattack.

 Overall, determining causality between share price reactions and cyberattack disclosures is difficult.
 A range of contextual factors may impact the share price: market sentiment, industry news, company size, or perceived seriousness of the cyberattack.

-- The impact of cyberattack disclosures on the share price is a complicated problem, because it implies a causal relationship.
-Indeed, the immediate impact of a cyberattack on a company cannot easily be measured, and correlation between a cyberattack disclosure and stock market reaction may be misinterpreted as causality.
+- The impact of cyberattack disclosures on the share price is a complicated problem because it implies a causal relationship.
+Indeed, the immediate impact of a cyberattack on a company cannot easily be measured, and the correlation between a cyberattack disclosure and stock market reaction may be misinterpreted as causality.

 - But why do some companies’ share prices escape unscathed from serious cyberattacks?
 Evidence suggests that the way in which companies respond to a cyberattack has a big influence on how investors react.